 According to the above assessment, none of the indicators, for which neither the carbon crediting program nor the complementary standard received points in their individual assessment, are fulfilled when looking at their provisions in combination.
 The assessment of these indicators therefore yields no additional points.
-When combining these assessment results with the individual assessments from both the carbon crediting program and the complementary standards (for indicators in categories a and b), this results in a total point score of 39 for the combination of the carbon crediting program and complementary standard.
-Applying the scoring approach in the methodology, this results in a score of 4.42 for this criterion.
+When combining these assessment results with the individual assessments from both the carbon crediting program and the complementary standards (for indicators in categories a and b), this results in a total point score of 39 for the combination of the carbon crediting program and complementary standard for commercial afforestation and the establishment of natural forest projects and a point score of 38 for the combination for other project types.
+Applying the scoring approach in the methodology, this results in a score of 4.42 for commercial afforestation and establishment of natural forest projects and 4.31 for other project types for this criterion.